Every couple of weeks you’ll have to give a status update.

 A good status template is clear, concise and contains some visual indicators that show the project status in a traffic light system.

-Why you should use a status template
+Why you should use a update template

 You should use a standard template for the following purposes: